SamG-01/NeutrinoFlux/README.md

 # NeutrinoFlux
 Predicts the yearly rate of neutrino events in the IceCube Neutrino Observatory at the south pole.
-For this purpose, this package also includes modules with functions and classes for neutrino cross sections, differential flux from atmospheric and astrophysical sources, and attenuation through the earth.
+For this purpose, this package also includes modules with functions for neutrino cross sections, differential flux from atmospheric and astrophysical sources, and attenuation through the earth.

+To allow for compatibility with other packages, this package uses classes for `Neutrino`s and `CrossSection`s, whose default attributes and methods can be replaced with other functions as desired.

 ## Basic Usage
 As a quick example, the code below computes the yearly rate of electron neutrinos from astrophysical sources, from all zenith angles, for energies between $10^{13}$ and $10^{21}$ eV.